nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

 -
 codelang: swift
 -
-metadesc: As part of khan academy's last healthy hackathon, i had a chance to learn about UIFont and UIFontdescriptors.
+metadesc: I had a chance to learn about UIFont and UIFontdescriptors.
 Here's how you can use them to activate opentype features in your iOS app with swift.
 -
 localmetaphoto: @path1520000234_46b91b992e_b.jpg
 -